HamzaMUN/BVP/README.md

 $$u^{(k+1)} = u^{(k)}+\delta^{(k)}$$

 ### Comments on Task 7 results:
 The chart in Figure 3 compares numerical and exact solutions for a nonlinear boundary value problem (BVP) as defined in the task introduction section.
-The numerical solutions were computed using Newton's method on a uniform grid, and its accuracy was assessed against the exact solution.
-From the plot in Figure 3, we can see that the approximated solution using Newton's method converges to the exact solution as the grid points are refined, i.e., the Exact and approximate solution should be the same if h becomes zero.
+The numerical solutions were computed using Newton's method on a uniform grid, and their accuracy was assessed against the exact solution.
+From the plot in Figure 3, we can see that the approximated solution using Newton's method converges to the exact solution as the grid points are refined, i.e., the Exact and approximate solutions should be the same if h becomes zero.
 This concept holds in the above solution.

 To further assess its convergence, we took a list of different grids as $N = 10, 20, 40, 80, 160$, and we computed the exact solution and approximate solution on these grids.
-Then, we computed the error between the exact and approximate solution and plotted the norm of error in the log scale in Figure 4.
+Then, we computed the error between the exact and approximate solutions and plotted the norm of the error on a log scale in Figure 4.
 The plot in Figure 4 shows that the error value keeps decreasing as we increase the number of interior grid points.

 ## Conclusion
 This study establishes the significance of finite difference and Newton’s methods in solving boundary value problems (BVPs) for linear and nonlinear equations.
-The numerical solutions fetched closely approximated the exact solutions, with central and extrapolated central difference schemes providing higher accuracy than forward and backward differences.
+The numerical solutions closely approximated the exact solutions, with central and extrapolated central difference schemes providing higher accuracy than forward and backward differences.
 The construction of the tridiagonal matrix and right-hand side vector played a crucial role in efficiently solving the discretized BVP.

 Newton’s method proved a reliable iterative approach for nonlinear equations, converging efficiently under appropriate initial guesses.
 Further, the choice of grid type significantly influenced the solution accuracy; the exponential grid provides better resolution in regions with steep gradients, outperforming the uniform grid in capturing rapid changes in the solution.